vyos/vyos-documentation/docs/vpn/wireguard.rst

   wg01# run generate wireguard preshared-key rvVDOoc2IYEnV+k5p7TNAmHBMEGTHbPU8Qqg8c/sUqc=

-Copy the key, it is not stored on the local file system.
-Make sure you distribute that key in a safe manner, it's a symmatric key, so only you and your peer should have knowledge if its content.
+Copy the key, as it is not stored on the local file system.
+Make sure you distribute that key in a safe manner, it's a symmetric key, so only you and your peer should have knowledge of its content.

 .. code-block:: sh